mlietzow/MIEX-Python/README.md

 ## Project structure

     .
-    ├── ri-data                                  # Input data used by miex ├── README.me
+    ├── ri-data                                  # Input data used by MIEX ├── README.me
     ├── example1.input                           # Exemplary input file
     ├── example2.input                           # Exemplary input file
-    ├── miex.py                                  # Source code of miex
+    ├── miex.py                                  # Source code of MIEX
-    ├── miex_app.py                              # Python script to run miex via streamlit ├── miex_example.py                          # Exemplary python script on how to use miex in a user build python code ├── miex_notebook.ipynb                      # Jupyter notebook on how to use miex ├── requirements.txt                         # Required python packages for miex ├── run_miex.py                              # Python script to run miex with input files └── test_miex.py                             # Python script for test purposes
+    ├── miex_app.py                              # Python script to run MIEX via Streamlit ├── miex_example.py                          # Exemplary Python script on how to use MIEX in a user build Python code ├── miex_notebook.ipynb                      # Jupyter notebook on how to use MIEX ├── requirements.txt                         # Required python packages for MIEX ├── run_miex.py                              # Python script to run MIEX with input files └── test_miex.py                             # Python script for test purposes

 ## Copyright

 The original source code written in `FORTRAN90` is distributed under the [CPC license](https://www.elsevier.com/about/policies/open-access-licenses/elsevier-user-license/cpc-license).
+Modified and ported to Python with permission of S. Wolf.